-While inter-group guarantees do exist, these do not provide any financial benefit nor allow any entities to benefit from a lower interest rate on their borrowings.
-Thus, the Group does not recognise a contingent liability.
+The Group has considered this standard and notes that, while inter-group guarantees do exist, these do not provide any financial benefit nor allow any entities to benefit from a lower interest rate on their borrowings.
+Therefore, this is not material and applicable to the group reporting.

-1.13 Leases
+2.14 Leases

-The Group assesses whether a contract is or contains a lease at inception of the contract.
-This assessment involves the exercise of judgement about whether it depends on an identifiable asset, whether the group obtains substantially all the economic benefits from the use of that asset, and whether the group has the right to direct use of the asset.
+The Company assess whether a contract is or contains a lease at inception of the contract.
+This assessment involves the exercise of judgement about whether it depends on an identifiable asset, whether the Company obtains substantially all the economic benefits from the use of that asset, and whether the Company has the right to direct use of the asset.

-The Group recognises a right-of-use asset and a corresponding lease liability with respect to all lease arrangements in which it is the lessee, except for short-term leases (defined as leases with a lease term of 12 months or less) and leases of low value assets (such as tablets and personal computers, small items of office furniture and telephones).
-For these leases, the Group recognises the lease payments as an operating expense on a straight-line basis over the term of the lease unless another systematic basis is more representative of the time pattern in which economic benefits from the leased assets are consumed.
+The Company recognises a right-of-use asset and a corresponding lease liability with respect to all lease arrangements in which it is the lessee, except for short-term leases (defined as leases with a lease term of 12 months or less) and leases of low value assets (such as tablets and personal computers, small items of office furniture and telephones).
+For these leases, the Company recognises the lease payments as an operating expense on a straight-line basis over the term of the lease unless another systematic basis is more representative of the time pattern in which economic benefits from the leased assets are consumed.
 The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date; discounted using the interest rate implicit in the lease.
-If this rate cannot be readily determined, the Group uses an incremental borrowing rate specific to the country, term and currency of the contract.
+If this rate cannot be readily determined, the Company uses an incremental borrowing rate specific to the country, term and currency of the contract.

 The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date; discounted using the interest rate implicit in the lease.
-If this rate cannot be readily determined, the Group uses an incremental borrowing rate specific to the country, term and currency of the contract.

-Lease payments can include fixed payments; variable payments that depend on an index or rate known at the commencement date; and extension option payments or purchase options, if the Group is reasonably certain to exercise.
+If this rate cannot be readily determined, the Company uses an incremental borrowing rate specific to the country, term and currency of the contract.
+Lease payments can include fixed payments; variable payments that depend on an index or rate known at the commencement date; and extension option payments or purchase options, if the Company is reasonably certain to exercise.
 The lease liability is subsequently measured at amortized cost using the effective interest rate method and remeasured (with a corresponding adjustment to the related ROU asset) when there is a change in future lease payments in case of renegotiation, changes of an index or rate or in of reassessment of options.

-At inception the ROU asset comprises the initial lease liability, initial direct costs and the obligations to refurbish the asset, less any Incentives granted by the lessors.
+At inception the ROU asset comprises the initial lease liability, initial direct costs and the obligations to refurbish the asset, less any incentives granted by the lessors.
 The ROU asset is depreciated over the shorter of the lease term or the useful life of the underlying asset.

-The Group applies IAS 36 to determine whether a right-of-use asset is impaired and accounts for any identified impairment loss as described in the 'impairment of tangible and intangible assets' policy.
+The Company applies IAS 36 to determine whether a right-of-use asset is impaired and accounts for any identified impairment loss as described in the 'impairment of tangible and intangible assets' policy.